Facade Improvement Program

 5. Improvements completed, or in progress, prior to notification of approval.

 6. Repair or creation of features not compatible with original architecture.
-(NOTE: These items may be eligible if required by government rules and/or regulations).
+(NOTE: These items may be eligible if required by government rules and/or regulations such as ADA ramps and such).

 7. Façade grants are not meant to replace your insurance deductible.